swobspace/lackmus/README.md

 Developing
 ----------

-If you like the idea and you have suggests please send me an email (wob at swobspace dot net).
+If you like the idea and you have suggestions please send me an email (wob at swobspace dot net).

 Licence
 -------